Corpus spongiosum. Corpus cavernosum

 • cavernous fibrosis (tissue sclerosis);

-Cavernous bodies in the clitoris
+Corpora cavernosa in the clitoris

 Anatomy of the human reproductive system

-Not all guys, and even more so women, have a sufficient idea of \u200b\u200bwhat such physiological units as cavernous bodies are.
-So, under such an unusual and interesting name one of the building blocks of the male penis is located.
+Not all guys, and even more so women, have a sufficient understanding of what such physiological units as the corpora cavernosa are.
+So, under such an unusual and interesting name is one of the building blocks of the male sexual organ.

 • in the male genital organ, there are quite a few structural units of this type;